pivotiiii/hourglass/README.md

 ### Notification Area

 - The double click shows/hides all the timer windows.
-- All the timers are arranged by the time left in the notification area context menu.
+- All the timers are arranged by the time left.
+The order of the timers is new, expired, paused, running.
-- The nearest remaining running timers are shown in the notification area tooltip.
 - The **Exit** menu asks to close all the running timer windows if the **Prompt on exit** option is on.

 ### Timer Windows